The Lean Language Reference

 Array.setIfInBounds.{u_1} {α : Type u_1}

-Set an element in an array, or do nothing if the index is out of bounds.
+Replaces the element at the provided index in an array.
+The array is returned unmodified if the index is out of bounds.

 🔗def